Lobuche and Island Peak Climbing 20 Days

 Excludes

-• Food and accommodation expenses if you stock in Lukla due to bad weather.
+• Food and accommodation expenses if you stay in Lukla due to bad weather.

 • If you return from the trek before the scheduled itinerary, costs are not transferable or refundable.

-• Your personal nature expenses like energy bars, hot and cold drinks, laundry, hot shower, batteries recharged, extra porters, etc.
+• Your personal expenses, such as energy bars, hot and cold drinks, laundry, hot showers, battery recharging, extra porters, etc.

 • Your travel insurance, which covers your emergency evacuation.